Cookie Control Icon

 If your building has a communal fire alarm or smoke detector system installed the team will carry out regular tests on these systems to ensure they are working correctly and can alert you in an event of a fire.

-If something does not look right (i.e. damaged / broken) or you would like our team to visit you and tailor their advice to your block please contact us on 0121 748 8100.
+If something does not look right (i.e. damaged / broken) or you would like our team to visit you and give their advice to your block contact us on 0121 748 8100.